Lauryn Eagle: Modeling and media

 Eagle also has a keen interest in modelling.
 In 2005, she competed in Miss Teen Australia in Darwin and won the title along with Miss Congeniality.
 She then went to Costa Rica in Central America and competed in Miss Teen International and made a clean sweep, winning Miss Teen International, along with Most Photogenic, Miss Congeniality and Best Silhouette.

 In 2006, she won the FHM Lara Croft Challenge, involving physical challenges of shooting, running, ropes, ladders, 4-wheel driving and swimming.

 She starred in the second season of The Celebrity Apprentice Australia, in which she lasted until the final episode, where she finished fourth.

 In the August edition of Maxim magazine, Eagle featured on the front cover and a photo shoot.

-Personal life

-In March 2008, Eagle's father Peter, a 10-time Australian water-skiing champion, died when his speedboat flipped and crashed.

-On 19 May 2013, Eagle was arrested at a hotel in the Sydney suburb of Cronulla and charged with failing to leave premises when requested.
-She had recently split with her boyfriend, rugby league player Todd Carney.

-On 9 January 2014, she was ordered by the courts to leave her mother alone after a dispute over a family dog.

-On January 30, 2018 she was convicted of drug driving, fined $600 and banned from driving for six months.
-The magistrate rejected an application to record no conviction, noting her poor traffic record.